shawndibble/ultima/content/Sessions/5 - The Interrogation.md

 Upon returning to the city, we discover that [[IO]] took down our guild crests and took both [[Theo]] and his with them.

-[[Ba'dr]] goes to a the mage's guild on his own to find some information about the attac
+[[Ba'dr]] goes to a the mage's guild on his own to find some information about the attack.
+Even though we killed some of 'their members', he returns fine with no answers.

+We then go to a seer to look into [[Ba'dr|Ba'dr's]] mind but the see